Wedding Photography at Lambeth Town Hall & Register Office

 Q. IS PHOTOGRAPHY ALLOWED OF OUR WEDDING CEREMONY AND VOWS?

 A. Yes.
 This venue welcomes photographers with no restrictions.
-Photography is allowed in all the rooms, and your photographer may move around as required to capture all the key moments.
+Photography is allowed in all rooms, and your photographer may move around as needed to capture all key moments.

 Q. IS CONFETTI ALLOWED AFTERWARDS FOR A NICE SEQUENCE OF PHOTOS?